S-C-A-N/SCANsat/README.md

 * **Zoom Requires Narrow Band Scanner**
    * With this active the zoom map will only display resource overlays when a suitable **Narrow-Band Scanner** is in orbit around the planet, and its orbit covers the region showed in the zoom map.
    * When disabled the zoom map will display resource overlays regardless of **Narrow-Band Scanner** coverage.
+* **Resource Coverage Reset**
+   * This button will erase all resource scanning data for the current planet.
+   * Regular SCANsat data will not be affected.
+   * A confirmation window will appear upon clicking the button.

 ### [:top:][top] 3.
 Basic Usage
 ------------------------------------------